Why Do People Sometimes Shrink With Age?

 Surgical Treatment:

-In cases of severe height loss or debilitating symptoms, surgical intervention may be considered.
+In cases of severe height loss or debilitating symptoms, surgical treatment may be considered.

 Vertebroplasty or Kyphoplasty: These minimally invasive procedures involve injecting bone cement into fractured vertebrae to stabilize and restore height.

-Spinal Fusion: For cases involving significant spinal instability, spinal fusion surgery may be performed to fuse vertebrae together, preventing further height loss.
+Spinal Fusion: For cases involving significant spinal instability, spinal fusion surgery may be performed to fuse vertebrae, preventing further height loss.

 Benefits of Surgical Treatment:

-Restoration of Height: Surgical interventions such as vertebroplasty or kyphoplasty can restore vertebral height, alleviating symptoms associated with compression fractures.
+Restoration of Height: Surgical treatments such as vertebroplasty or kyphoplasty can restore vertebral height, alleviating symptoms associated with compression fractures.

 Improved Spinal Stability: Spinal fusion surgery provides stability to the spine, reducing the risk of further compression fractures and improving overall spine function.

-Pain Relief: Surgical interventions can contribute to significant pain relief, enhancing the patient’s quality of life.
+Pain Relief: Surgical treatments can contribute to significant pain relief, enhancing the patient’s quality of life.

 Recovery Period: